-Students who graduate with a master’s in entertainment management can find work as agents and managers for artists, actors, dancers, comedians, musicians, athletes, and other performers in the entertainment business.
-They can also pursue careers in producing, directing, advertising, event management, meeting and event planning, marketing, public relations, venue management, talent acquisition, and other related occupations.
+Students who graduate with a master’s in entertainment management can find work as agents and managers for artists, actors, musicians, athletes, and other performers in the entertainment business.
+They can also pursue careers in producing, directing, event management, venue management, talent acquisition, and other related occupations.

 How to Choose an Online Master’s in Entertainment Management Program